Really-Simple-Plugins/really-simple-ssl/readme.txt

 = Is the plugin suitable for wordpress multisite? = Yes, the plugin is wpmu ready.
-You can activate ssl per site on subdomain installs.
-On subfolder installs networkwide activation is strongly advised (domain.com/site1).
+You can activate ssl per site on subdomain and domain mapping installs.
+On subfolder installs networkwide activation is encouraged (domain.com/site1).

 = Does the plugin do a seo friendly 301 redirect in the .htaccess? = Yes, default the plugin redirects permanently with [R=301].

 == Changelog ==
+= 2.2.11 =
+Brand new content fixer, which fixes all links on in the source of your website.

+= 2.2.10 =
+* Roll back of mixed content fixer.

+= 2.2.9 =
+Improved the mixed content fixer.
+Faster and more effective.

 = 2.2.8 =
-Changed preg_match code for detecting wp_siteurl and wp_home in the wp-config.php
+Edited the wpconfig define check to prevent warnings when none are needed.

 = 2.2.7 =
-Extended detection of homeurl and siteurl constants in wp-config.php with regex to allow for spaces in code.
+* Extended detection of homeurl and siteurl constants in wp-config.php with regex to allow  for spaces in code.
-Changed text domain to make this plugin language packs ready Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs
+* Changed text domain to make this plugin language packs ready
+* Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs

 = 2.2.6 =
 Added slash in redirect rule